BCCN Berlin Pre-Doc Internship Program - Call for applications

 Exclusion criteria: We do not accept applications from students who have lived in Germany in the last three years or did their Bachelor or Master Degree in Germany.

 The internships are open to students who meet our application criteria for the BCCN Berlin PhD Program Computational Neuroscience (https://www.bccn-berlin.de/doctoral-program-application.html), and who:

 - have not started their PhD degree by the start of the internship,

-- are in their second year of Master studies or have already graduated,
+- are in a final stage of their Master studies or have already graduated,

 - have a strong academic background,